yldio/skiff/README.md

 ## .listen(cb)

-Listen for nodes connecting to us.
+Listen for nodes connecting to us. (if `options.autoListen` is true, your node is already listening).

 ## .join(url, cb)